 The Community Schemes Ombud Service (CSOS) is the regulatory authority for all community schemes in South Africa.
 It came into operation on 7 October 2016 with a mandate to:

-- To regulate, control and quality assure all scheme governance documentation
+- Regulate the conduct of parties in community schemes; to regulate, control and quality assure all scheme governance documentation;

-- To provide a dispute resolution service
+- Provide a dispute resolution service;

-- To provide stakeholder training, consumer education and awareness for property owners, occupiers and other stakeholders; and
+- Provide stakeholder training, consumer education and awareness for property owners, occupiers and other stakeholders; and

 The CSOS is a schedule 3A public entity, an entity of the Department of Human Settlements.